pidgornyi/swagger/README.md

 **Example3:** Models may have properties starting from the uppercase character.

-I see no reason for codegeneration logic adjustments in these cases, so they should be renamed upon introduction.
+I see no reason for codegeneration logic adjustments in these cases, so they should be adjusted upon introduction.

 ### Schema Object namespaces
 Namespaces are not supported.
 There were some efforts on this, but for the time being it's too raw to be introduced.
 For more details you can see [GitHub ticket](https://github.com/OAI/OpenAPI-Specification/issues/578)